lukeapage/node-markdown-spellcheck/README.md

 - "Ignore" will ignore that word and not ask about it again in the current run.
 If you re-run the command again though, it will appear.
 - "Add to file ignores" will ignore the word in this file only.
-- "Add to dictionary - case insensitive" will add to the dictionary for all files and match any case.
-E.g. with the word `Microsoft` both `Microsoft` and `microsoft` would match.
+- "Add to dictionary - case insensitive" will add to the dictionary for all files and match any case. e.g. with the word `Microsoft` both `Microsoft` and `microsoft` would match.
-- "Add to dictionary - case sensitive" will add to the dictionary for all files and match the case that has been used.
-E.g. with the word `Microsoft`, the word `microsoft` will not match.
+- "Add to dictionary - case sensitive" will add to the dictionary for all files and match the case that has been used. e.g. with the word `Microsoft`, the word `microsoft` will not match.

 All exclusions will be stored in a `.spelling` file in the directory from which you run the command.